Free interactive D&D 5e SRD stat block

 How to run Jackal

-A jackal alone is a punctuation mark.
-CR 0, 3 HP, no listed attacks, walk speed 40 ft., 90 ft.
-Darkvision and Passive Perception 15 mean this is not an encounter, it is a sound at the edge of camp and a pair of eyes catching firelight.
-Any PC kills a single jackal in one swing if it lets them get close, and a jackal almost never lets them.
+A jackal alone is background noise.
+CR 0, 3 HP, a Bite attack at +1 doing 1d4-1 damage, walk speed 40 ft.
+Any PC kills a single jackal in one hit if it lets them get close, and a jackal almost never lets them.
+Run jackals in packs and run them as harassment, not as an encounter.

 Have the players roll one Survival check before they sleep.
 On a failure, they wake up missing one specific thing each.
+Being picked at all night lands harder than any combat math.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.